9uant-brain/RAT2-Custom-Build/README.md

 Then I figured out there was another chip, the JRC4558, which has the same pinout but a lower slew rate than the TL072.
 So I ordered a 4558 and replaced the TL072, but it still didn’t fix the oscillation.

 After discussing it again with GPT, I realized the problem might be the ceramic disc capacitors.
 Although they were used in the original circuit without issues, the LM308 has a significantly lower slew rate (0.3 V/µs) compared to the TL072 (13 V/µs) or even the 4558 (1.7 V/µs).
 The reason slew rate matters is that a higher slew rate allows an op-amp to respond faster to changes in the signal, which can lead to unintended oscillation if the circuit isn’t properly compensated.
 Also, ceramic disc capacitors tend to have higher ESR and less stable characteristics at high frequencies.
-When this used as a feedback capacitor, this can prevent high frequencies from being properly bypassed, which keeps them in the feedback loop and leads to oscillation.
+When used as feedback capacitors, this can prevent high frequencies from being properly bypassed, keeping them in the feedback loop and potentially causing oscillation.

-So I substituted the ceramic discs with MLCC capacitors, which have lower ESR at high frequencies.
-And, as you can see in the picture below, the ceramic disc capacitors have been replaced with MLCC types."
+So, I substituted the ceramic discs with MLCC capacitors, which offer lower ESR and better high-frequency performance.
+As you can see in the picture below, the ceramic disc capacitors have been replaced with MLCC types.
 <p align="center">
   <img src=asset/mlcc.jpeg width="40%" height="40%">
 </p>